ksu-cs-textbooks/cc210/content/11-file-system/06-java/03-file-operations/_index.md

 These methods will also throw a [FileAlreadyExistsException](https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileAlreadyExistsException.html) if something already exists at that path.

-## Example

-Let's create a simple example program to test a few of these methods.

-{{% notice noiframe %}}

-This content is presented in the course directly through Codio.
-Any references to interactive portions are only relevant for that interface.
-This content is included here as reference only.

-{{% /notice %}}

 ### References

 * [Files](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html) in the Java 8 API Documentation